Santa Barbara News-Press: History

-The Morning Press was acquired in 1932 by Thomas M. Storke who merged with his paper, the Santa Barbara Daily News (possibly dating back to 1855) to create the Santa Barbara News-Press.
+The Morning Press was acquired in 1932 by Thomas M. Storke who merged with his paper, the Santa Barbara Daily News (possibly dating back to 1855 (Note: The claim of a founding date of 1855 rests upon a person named B. W. Keep who founded the Santa Barbara Gazette in 1855 and left the news business in 1858 or 1861, but then returned to the business when he helped found the Santa Barbara Democrat in 1878.
+The Democrat is one of the predecessors of the Santa Barbara News, which merged with the Press in 1932.) to create the Santa Barbara News-Press.
 Storke, a prominent local rancher and booster descended from the Spanish founders of Santa Barbara, brought the paper to prominence.
 For many years his father, Charles A. Storke, ran the editorial page; his son, Charles A. Storke II, oversaw operations between 1932 and 1960.
-In 1962, T.M.
-Storke won the Pulitzer Prize for Editorial Writing "for his forceful editorials calling public attention to the activities of a semi-secret organization known as the John Birch Society".
+In 1962, T. M. Storke won the Pulitzer Prize for Editorial Writing "for his forceful editorials calling public attention to the activities of a semi-secret organization known as the John Birch Society".

 Storke sold the paper in 1964 to Robert McLean, owner of the Philadelphia Bulletin, who turned over publishing of the News-Press to one of his nephews, Stuart S. Taylor, father of writer Stuart Taylor, Jr. Under Stuart S. Taylor's tutelage news writers flourished, including Dick Smith, Walker Tompkins, and others.
 The nearby Dick Smith Wilderness Area was named for Smith, a noted environmentalist.
 Larry Pidgeon was a well-known editorial writer for the paper.
 The paper was sold to The New York Times in 1985.
 In 2000 the paper was bought by Wendy P. McCaw, an ex-wife of billionaire Craig McCaw.